DawnDeWaay/tdd-amplify-react/README.md

 ## NoteForm Test

 Now that we have a high-level Cypress test in place, let's move down the testing pyramid into a component test.
-This test will use the React Testing Library's [render](https://testing-library.com/docs/react-testing-library/cheatsheet/) function to render the `NoteForm` component and assert it's contents.
+This test will use the React Testing Library's [render](https://testing-library.com/docs/react-testing-library/cheatsheet/) function to render the `NoteForm` component and assert its contents.

 Before we show this new form to our customer we need to test drive: